 During subsequent consultations, your clinical and health psychologist will implement treatment and have ongoing discussions regarding changes to your condition, track your progress on your mental health and health goals, and make any necessary modifications to your treatment plan.

-Mental Health Care Plan & Chronic Disease Management Plan (CDM)
+No Out of Pocket Fees for Mental Health Care Plans & Chronic Disease Management Plans (CDM)

 Our Clinical Psychologist Dr Betty Headley will formulate a treatment plan which will include short and long term mental health goals, along with an action plan.
 Clients who are Health Care Card Holders and have a GP Referral for a Mental Health Care Plan will have a plan tailored to suit their specific needs and health concerns.
 Dr Headley will encourage you to be involved in the process of setting your own mental health goals which are achievable and measurable.